-Parallels Mac Management for Microsoft SCCM consists of several components, which are installed in Windows using the same installation wizard (except Parallels Mac Client, which is installed in OS X).
-If you are installing the components on different servers, run it on each server and select only the component(s) that you want installed on that particular server.
+All server-side Parallels Mac Management components are installed using the same setup wizard.
+If you are installing individual Parallels Mac Management components on different servers, run the setup wizard on each server and select only the component(s) that you want installed on a particular server.